ryanallen/words-of-my-perfect-teacher/README.md

 <sup>* These stages of destruction all take place within one <a href="#kalpa">kalpa</a>, but even these long-lived <a href="#gods">gods</a> can grow old between the first destruction by fire and the seventh, after which their <a href="#realm">realm</a>&mdash;part of that of the second <a href="#concentration">concentration</a>&mdash;will be destroyed by water.</sup>

 <details id="37-1"><summary>Note <sup>37.1</sup></summary>
-There are two subcontinents for each of the four continents which surround Mount [Meru](#meru-mount) according to Buddhist cosmology.
+There are two subcontinents for each of the four continents which surround Mount <a href="#meru-mount">Meru</a> according to Buddhist cosmology.
 The subcontinents "are the same color and shape as their respective main continents and are half their size.
 The four continents and eight subcontinents are:
 <br>

 1. Pūrvavideha in the East: